opnsense/docs/source/manual/how-tos/caddy.rst

 Caddy: Tutorials
 ================

 ..
-Attention:: The tutorial section implies that `Prepare OPNsense for Caddy after installation` has been followed.
+Attention:: The tutorial section implies that :ref:`Prepare OPNsense for Caddy after installation <prepare-opnsense-caddy>` has been followed.
 ..
 Note:: Filling out `Description` fields is mandatory because they are used to display and reference items in forms and error messages.